Nathaniel Buzolic: Early life

 Buzolic is a first-generation Australian, and is of Croatian descent.
+His mother was born in a refugee camp in Egypt.
 Buzolic studied at De La Salle College Ashfield, and later attended the Australian Theatre for Young People (ATYP) in Sydney and later studied at Screenwise Acting School for Film and Television, graduating in 2004.

 Career

 Buzolic hosted the Disney Channel's afternoon kids show Studio Disney (2005).
 He has also appeared in All Saints (2003), Home and Away (2002) and an uncredited role in an episode of Water Rats (2001).

 Buzolic's played the title role in the feature comedy Offing David (2008) alongside fellow Australian actor Adam J. Yeend.
 Previously, he had minor roles in the 2007 Australian short films Road Rage and My Greatest Day Ever.

 In 2011, it was confirmed that Buzolic would play Kol Mikaelson in the CW series The Vampire Diaries.
 He reprised his role in the pilot episode of The Vampire Diaries spin-off series The Originals.
-It was reported on 30 May 2014 that Buzolic would return to The Originals for its second season and he appeared in the first trailer that debuted at the 2014 San Diego Comic Con.
+It was reported on 30 May 2014 that Buzolic would return to The Originals for its second season and he appeared in the first trailer that debuted at the 2014 San Diego Comic-Con.

 On 20 February 2014, it was announced that Buzolic had landed one of the lead roles in Supernatural: Bloodlines, a spin-off of the CW series Supernatural, with the twentieth episode of the latter's ninth season serving as a backdoor pilot.
 However, The CW passed on the pilot in May 2014.
 In March 2014, Buzolic appeared in two episodes of the fourth season of ABC Family's Pretty Little Liars as Dean Stavros, Spencer's (Troian Bellisario) substance abuse counselor.
-He reprised his role in the fifth and sixth episodes of the sixth season.
+He reprised his role in the fifth and sixth episodes of the sixth season.Buzolic appeared in Hacksaw Ridge as Harold Doss, the brother of the main character alongside Andrew Garfield.
 In March 2022 it was announced that he would appear in Legacies as Kol Mikaelson.

 Personal life

-Buzolic is a born-again Christian.
+Buzolic is a Born-again Christian.
+He has voiced support for Israel during the Gaza War.